NEW TO YOGA?

 How do I know which class is for me?

 If there are no upcoming intro to Yoga courses scheduled, feel free to book or pop along to one of Calm and Considerate, Revive and Relax or Slow and Steady classes.
 These are gentler classes and are a great way to ease you into the wonderful world of yoga.
-Although, feel free to start with Flow and Therapy, Slow flow or Soft, Strong and Balance you’re keen to try a more powerful class.
+Although, feel free to start with Flow and Therapy, Slow flow or Energising Flow if you’re keen to try a more powerful class.
 To see a full description of each of the yoga styles we offer and to help you decide which is best for you, just visit our Weekly Classes page.

 Do I have to be fit to practice Yoga?